 Swallowing: Aging weakens the muscles we used to swallow food and liquids.
 With weakening muscles, seniors are more susceptible to choking while eating or drinking.
 Speech therapy strengthens these muscles and helps the swallowing reflex, giving seniors more security while enjoying a meal.

 Vocal Cords: Vocal cords can lose their elasticity with age, which affects the larynx and makes it more difficult to communicate.
-Speech therapy can keep the vocal cords from becoming less elastic and strengthens them, which in turn leads to better communication.
+Therapy can keep the vocal cords from becoming less elastic and strengthens them, which in turn leads to better communication.

 Having skilled nursing in a post hospital care to work with you in speech therapy is an essential part of aging.
 Here at the South Coast Post Acute care community, we specialize in speech therapy which will improve quality of life.
 Don’t hesitate to seek out speech therapy, the sooner you start the better.